 Take some time to observe what a child is doing before jumping in to work with them.
 This will give you valuable information about the skills the reader has.

 Give children time and space to problem solve on their own.
 When a child makes an error, wait to see what happens before jumping to their rescue.
 Do they stop on their own?
 What strategies do they use to self-correct?
 Are they monitoring their own understanding?

 Record your observations and what you worked on with each child as you are working with them.
 Keep your notes handy for planning or for the next time you conference or work with the child.

 Try to touch base with each child in the group during reading.
 How much time you spend with each child will be different depending on what each child needs that day.
-You might just be quickly listening to a student read, providing some quick affirmation, and moving on.
+You might just be quickly listening to a child read, providing some quick affirmation, and moving on.
 Sometimes, you may have a lengthier conference with two or three children and quick check-ins with the others.

 Give children time to read before correcting or teaching too quickly.
 Don’t stop and make your teaching point at the first error they make or hesitation they have.
 Let them read a bit and give them wait time.
 Let them feel successful.